 How to Update your Roku Device Manually

 You can easily update your Roku manually as long as you are connected to the internet.
-The process to update your Roku player is as follows:
+The process to update your Roku tv is as follows:

-Step 1: From the Roku home page, head over to the Settings option in the left menu.
+Step 1: Press Home button on your Roku remote.
+From the Roku home page, Select Settings option in the left menu.

-Step 2: Choose System from the menu using the Roku remote control.
+Step 2: Select System from the menu using the Roku remote control.

 Step 3: Select System Update.